Degrees & Majors

 The programming and methods courses are offered over the seven-week summer semester in partially synchronous courses.
 These courses typically meet online once a week with other coursework completed between meetings.

 Applicant’s certificate level must be level SRT4 or higher and at any grade level pre-kindergarten through 12th grade or another eligible field.
-The Computer Science Endorsement program will require a cohort of 15 or more teachers.

 Computer Science Pathway, A.S.